 · Genre And Structure Of The Song.
 I love Aerosmith but I don’t think it’ll get me to finish a speech that I’m making for a parents/teachers meeting.
 If I’m at home having a manicure, I can listen to the band playing She’s Amazing with a smile on my face.

 There isn’t really one situation where music is effective for everyone because each of us turns to music for different reasons.
+“While music has long been recognized as an effective form of therapy to provide an outlet for emotions, the notion of using song, sound frequencies and rhythm to treat physical ailments is a relatively new domain.”
+Daniel J. Levitin, PhD said.
 Music impacts us in different ways too.
 Classical music, for example, is said to be stimulating to the brain, which usually works for those who are very young and do not understand the meaning of music, and those who are more mature.
 For those in between, they won’t probably appreciate it is\ being classical or being brain activating.

 Did you hear of epic music?
 If you haven’t, then you are not someone who was born during the times when the epic was magical!
 The likes of the baby boomers and the millennials are some of the groups of individuals who love to listen to epic music to motivate them at work or just want some inspiration.

 You might have listened to ambient music in bars or as background music in an airport, but you didn’t know it was called ambient.
 This type of music has instruments all over it.
 It can be lovely to the ears and you won’t mind listening to it in a crowded place like an airport or a café, because it’s tolerable as it is wonderful.

 No matter what kind of music you want to listen on your specific type of mood each day, the point is that it has become a significant part of our lives and I couldn’t imagine living without it.
 Can you?